 The Synology 5 Bay NAS DS1019+ has a multi-version backup.
 It automatically saves your entire data to a cloud service or off-site location.
 So, you can recover files quickly in case of system failure.

 Also, the unit supports all major file-sharing protocols.
 These include CIFS, AFP, NFS, and FTP.
 Hence, sharing data and syncing software is an easy task.

 Conclusively, the Synology 5 Bay NAS DS1019+ is an excellent option for personal or small data storage, without upgrades.
 You can also use 4K Dual-channel video transcoding and stream lots of media content on various devices!

 - Quad-core CPU with AES-NI encryption engine, delivering reading and...

-- Loaded with two 4GB DDR3L memory module, providing 8GB memory capacity...
+- Loaded with two 4GB DDR3L memory modules, providing 8GB memory...

-- Built-in two M.2 NVMe SSD slots for system cache support; Dual 1GbE...
+- Built-in 2 M.2 NVMe SSD slots for system cache support; Dual 1GbE...

 5. Terramaster F5 422 10GBE NAS